Did you get a positive pregnancy test but it still doesn’t feel real- AT ALL?

 19. Tell your co-workers.

 If you are far enough along, tell your co-workers.
-Not unlike your parents, they not likely to let you forget you are pregnant.
+Not unlike your parents, they aren’t likely to let you forget you are pregnant.

 20. Create a baby box.